| My

 III, the Percy family, Ogles, Delavels, Greys, Bowes, Chalenors then

-to Cumberbatch, of course there are hundreds of other routes.
+to Cumberbatch, of course there are hundreds of other branches back to nobility.
 Later

 some of the Cumberbatches became prominent Caribbean plantation owners.